-Technology and the internet have revolutionized the way we communicate, do business, and manage data.
-Organizations are increasingly dependent on computers, tablets and smartphones to conduct their day-to-day activities.
-Unfortunately, this has coincided with a significant rise in looking to exploit the technology for financial gain, or to cause damage and interruption to systems and services.
+We all know technology and the internet have revolutionized the way we communicate, do business, and manage data.
+Organizations are now increasingly dependent on computers, tablets and smartphones to conduct their day-to-day activities.
+Unfortunately, this has coincided with a significant rise in those looking to exploit the technology for financial gain, or to cause damage and interruption to systems and services.